Women and Equalities Committee

 The Women and Equalities Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
 It was established following the 2015 general election to examine the expenditure, administration and policy of the Government Equalities Office on equalities (sex, age, race, sexual orientation, disability and transgender/gender identity) issues.

-The committee has faced criticism for its name and in 2017 Conservative MP Philip Davies said it should be renamed the "Equalities Committee".
+The committee has faced criticism for its name, and in 2017, Conservative MP Philip Davies said it should be renamed the "Equalities Committee".

 Membership

-As of November 2022, the membership of the committee is as follows:
+Membership of the committee is as follows:

-Changes since 2019
+Changes since 2024

+2019-2024 Parliament

+The chair was elected on 27 January 2020, with the members of the committee being announced on 2 March 2020.

+Changes 2019-2024

 2017-2019 Parliament

 The chair was elected on 12 July 2017, with members announced on 11 September 2017.

 Changes 2017-2019

 2015-2017 Parliament

 The chair was elected on 18 June 2015, with members announced on 6 July 2015.